Graduate Fellows Program

 The Beckman Institute Graduate Fellows Program offers University of Illinois graduate students at the M.A., M.S., or Ph.D. level the opportunity to pursue interdisciplinary research at the institute.
 This program is supported by funding from the Arnold and Mabel Beckman Foundation.

-Applications for Beckman Institute Graduate Fellowships.
+Applications have closed for 2022 Beckman Institute Graduate Fellowships.
 Please check back in spring 2024 for next year's application.

 The project must involve active participation by at least two University of Illinois faculty members, with at least one being a Beckman Institute faculty member who carries out their research at Beckman.
 Proposals involving more than one Beckman faculty member — in particular, those involving faculty from different research groups — will be given preference.
 Proposed research must be performed mainly at the Beckman Institute.